 Carex Digitalis, Woodland Sedge

-This woodland grass is a major food source for all kinds of birds, insects, and other animals.
+This woodland grass is a significant food source for all kinds of birds, insects, and other animals.
 Birds use them as food sources and as material to make nests from to protect their children.
-The Larva of some butterflies feed specifically on this kind of kind of grass.
-Wild Turkey and other large upland game birds feed upon this grass and sometimes make nests in it.
+The Larva of some butterflies feeds precisely on this kind of kind of grass.
+Wild Turkey and other sizeable upland game birds feed upon this grass and sometimes make nests in it.
 Fox and grey Squirrels feed on the seeds and moles feed upon the grasses roots.
-Sometimes of Stinkbugs also feed specifically on the grass.
+Sometimes of Stinkbugs also graze specifically on the grass.